m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 ### Computing forces between particles

 Following the example above, let us compute the forces between the particles.
-We have to define the function that computes the force between a pair of particles and updates the an array of forces:
+We have to define the function that computes the force between a pair of particles and updates the array of forces:

 ```julia
 function update_forces!(x,y,i,j,d2,forces)